JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 *Figure 8 - Contours by Canny edge detection algorithm*

-** Step 4**: &nbsp;Applying the Probabilistic Hough Line function we get the result shown in Figure 9.
+**Step 4**: &nbsp;Applying the Probabilistic Hough Line function we get the result shown in Figure 9.
 Setting the correct parameters to get these lines is about experience o just play for a while to get a decent result.
 The problem now is that we have undesirable red lines in some scenarios.
-So, the the question now is how do we distinguish what lines we want?, and what lines belong to the right and left side of the road?.
+So, the question now is how do we distinguish what lines we want?, and what lines belong to the right and left side of the road?.

 <img src="./writeup_files/HoughLinesP.png" alt="drawing" width="400"/>

 *Figure 9 - Probabilistic Hough Line algorithm*

-** Step 5**: &nbsp; To distinguish what lines we want and what lines belong to the right and left side I use a simple heuristic.
+**Step 5**: &nbsp; To distinguish what lines we want and what lines belong to the right and left side I use a simple heuristic.
 If the vehicle is properly centered in the road, the left and right lane lines always intersect the image in the bottom, and lines that we don't want intersect the image on the left and right side, the unwanted lines also have small angles close to 0. or 180. degrees, so, with some conditionals we can take only the lines that belong to the left and right lane lines.
 Finally to get just one line per side, we compute a simple linear regression with left and right lines coordinates.

 <img src="./writeup_files/HoughLinesP_Heuricstic.png" alt="drawing" width="400"/>

 *Figure 10 - Hough Lines filtered and assigned with heuristic*

-The function ```find_lanelines()```  **Returns**:
+The function `find_lanelines()`  **Returns**:
 * Lm: `float`  linear regression slope of left lane line
 * Lb: `float`  linear regression y-intercept of left lane line
 * Rm: `float`  linear regression slope of right lane line